ajavelosa/starter-repo/README.md

 # starter-repo
-Dummy repository for learning github
+Dummy repository for learning github and git commands